IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

       specifying the strides of the pooling operation.
       Can be a single integer to specify the same value for all spatial dimensions.
     padding: A string.
-The padding method, either 'valid' or 'same'.
+The padding method is either 'valid' or 'same'.
       Case-insensitive.
     data_format: A string.
 The ordering of the dimensions in the inputs.
       `channels_last` (default) and `channels_first` are supported.